Cornell-Tech-Urban-Tech-Hub/BIDscope/README.md

 **Please do not push directly to the repo.
 Instead, add your content and code on branches, and submit pull requests.
 I will review code and approve pull requests.**

+**We will not incorporate server-side rendering (SSR).
+All loading of interactive components should be client-side, so that everything can be wholly contained in the repository.
+If this isn't possible for your visualization, a video demo will suffice (upload to YouTube and embed, etc.)**

 If you need to add extra modules to the project, please email me at mwf62@cornell.edu, and I can install them into the project environment.

 ## Development